 West Elk has engaged an outside specialty contractor, in coordination with the state of Colorado, to fabricate and deploy a specialized flare designed to combust the methane emitted from the boreholes.
-This flare reduces mine methane emissions still further through the elimination of more than 90 percent of borehole emissions.
-In 2021, this flare in combination with a methane-fueled mine air heating system destroyed incremental methane emissions in excess of 9,000 tons of $CO_2$ equivalent ( $CO_2$ e).
+This flare-when operating-reduces mine methane emissions still further through the elimination of more than 90 percent of borehole emissions.
+At present, geologic methane levels at West Elk are very low, rendering the use of the flare infeasible and unnecessary.